-Too often, dog walkers regard taking their pet for a walk just an obligation.
+Too often, dog walkers regard taking their pet for a walk as just an obligation.
 They don’t understand just how much their dog looks forward to this experience and how stimulating he finds it.

-When I’m outside with my dog I never cease to be amazed by just how many people simply take their dog “round the block” quickly while listening to their iPod or chatting on their phone.
+When I’m outside with my dog I never cease to be amazed by just how many people simply take their dog “around the block” quickly while listening to their iPod or chatting on their phone.
 Their poor dog gets to walk the same route, down the same roads, day after day.
 Often with little or no contact from their owner, apart from the odd scolding.
 Even stopping to have a good sniff can get your collar a tug if you’re unlucky.

 Walks don’t have to be like this though.
 Try putting a little more effort into your dog walking and add in some variety.
 At least a couple of times a week forget about the concrete and the tarmac and instead take your pet to a local park or area of countryside.

 Training classes aren’t just restricted to puppies; even many adult dogs can benefit from some additional obedience training.
-However in addition to learning new commands and better respect for their owners, obedience classes can also be another excellent source of exercise for your pet.
+However, in addition to learning new commands and better respect for their owners, obedience classes can also be another excellent source of exercise for your pet.

 Especially in situations where your dog is not used to attending classes, the new tasks he will be asked to complete in combination with all the new people and dogs that he’s never met before will once again provide all manner of stimulation – both for the mind as well as the body.

 Already got a perfectly-behaved pooch?
 If so why not skip the obedience class and instead take things up a notch with an agility course?
-A number of clubs now meet regularly around the country to help you introduce your dog to concept of dog agility.
-In this way even absolute beginners can make rapid progress and help their dog to exercise in a whole new way.
+A number of clubs now meet regularly around the country to help you introduce your dog to the concept of dog agility.
+In this way, even absolute beginners can make rapid progress and help their dog to exercise in a whole new way.

 Dog agility gives you an opportunity to strengthen the bond you have with your pet, as well as introducing them to all sorts of new exercise opportunities.
-From running over see-saws, to dashing in and out of the slalom poles, to zipping through the tunnels you can almost see the look of excitement on the dog’s faces as they’re allowed to burn off all manner of energy in a safe and carefully-controlled environment.
+From running over see-saws to dashing in and out of the slalom poles, to zipping through the tunnels you can almost see the look of excitement on the dog’s faces as they’re allowed to burn off all manner of energy in a safe and carefully-controlled environment.

 Taking your dog down to the local swimming baths is unlikely to be regarded very highly by your local swimming club.
-However taking your dog down to the beach where they can run around and dash through the water is really just as much fun for your pet.
+However, taking your dog down to the beach where they can run around and dash through the water is really just as much fun for your pet.

 Try throwing a floating dog toy for your pet to encourage them to paddle out into deeper water or even put on your speedos and get wet yourself.
 Encouraging your dog to follow you can be an ideal way to get an anxious dog used to swimming in the great outdoors.